User guide

 1. Download and install Poedit.

-2. Download the latest nightly build of zenphoto and extract the files the same folder where Poedit is or a folder level below.
-Poedit needs a absolute path to work correctly.
-This does not need to be within a localhost server setup like WAMP, LAMP or MAMP, but of course this would be very useful to test your translation.
+2. Download the latest support build of Zenphoto and extract the files into the same folder where Poedit is or a folder level below.
+Poedit needs an absolute path to work correctly.
+This does not need to be within a localhost server setup like MAMP, WAMP or XAMPP but of course this would be very useful to test your translation.

-3. On Mac OS X the folder to parse is best located on the same level or below Poedit's location in the Applications folder, since the paths to are relative from Poedit's location:
+3. On Mac OS X the folder to parse is best located on the same level or below Poedit's location in the Applications folder, since the paths too are relative from Poedit's location:

 Also working is simply the folder (as used on 6.):